chainloop-dev/chainloop/README.md

 Chainloop is an open source software supply chain control plane, a single source of truth for artifacts plus a declarative attestation process.

-With Chainloop, SecOps teams can declaratively state the attestation and artifacts expectations for their organization’s CI/CD workflows, while also resting assured that latest standards and best practices are put in place.
+With Chainloop, SecOps teams can declaratively state the attestation and artifacts expectations for their organization’s CI/CD workflows, while also resting assured that the latest standards and best practices are put in place.

 Developer teams, on the other hand, do not need to become security experts, the attestation crafting tool will guide them with guardrails and a familiar developer experience.